illyrica/hexa-space-nextjs/README.md

 Goal of this exercise is to show space-ships that are on sale.

+Hint: There is an example for a styled sales label in line `src/bounded_contexts/space-ship-store-front/ui-adapter/ship-component.tsx:49` you can use to display the sales label.

 ### Step 1

 The first step is to mark a space-ship on sale if a space-ship is on sale.